Jenderal92/PoC-AutoSync/README.md

 1. Fetches the latest PoC list from `https://poc-in-github.motikan2010.net/api/v1/`.
 2. Compares existing files in `/pocs/`.
-3. Creates new `.md` files for PoCs that are not yet included.
-4. Opens a Pull Request with all new PoCs.

 ---

 ## 📅 Update Schedule
 - Automatically runs **every hour** via GitHub Actions.
-- You can manually trigger updates under the “Actions” tab.

 ---